Children’s Enrichment Center

 • Sharing and taking turns

-• Manners (Please, Thank you, Excuse Me)
+• Manners (Please, Thank You, Excuse Me)

 • Weekly classroom jobs